vividus-framework/docs.vividus.dev/README.md

 # VIVIDUS documentation

 This is a playbook repo.
-It's purpose is keeping the way we deploy VIVIDUS documentation and UI customizations.
+It's purpose is to keep the way we deploy VIVIDUS documentation and UI customizations.
 We use
 - [Antora](https://docs.antora.org/) as a static site generator
 - [Asciidoctor](https://asciidoctor.org/docs/) as a documentation format and text processor